heiner/heiner.github.com/_drafts/random-samples.md

 `j` was the end.

 This is an example of a "swap with the end" trick that's useful more generally.
-With swapping instead of just moving one can also avoid the `result` array:
+With swapping instead of moving one can also avoid the `result` array:

 ```python